Steve Scalise drops out of Speaker’s race

 Momentum swung further against him, and as Thursday progressed an increasing number of Republicans declared they would not cast their votes for him.

-It’s not clear where the fractured Republican conference will go next, as the House closes in on 10 days without an elected Speaker.

 “It’s been quite a journey.
 And there’s still a long way to go.
-I just share with my colleagues that I’m withdrawing my name as a candidate for the speaker designee,” Scalise said Thursday night.
+I just shared with my colleagues that I’m withdrawing my name as a candidate for the speaker designee,” Scalise said when leaving a GOP conference meeting Thursday night.

+It’s not clear where the fractured Republican conference will go next, as the House closes in on 10 days without an elected Speaker.
+House GOP members are scheduled to meet at 10 am Friday morning to discuss the internal election for a Speaker nominee, and consider changing rules to select one.

 Those schisms were on full display this week.